gborobio73/qt_qml_playground/qml-playground/reactive/screenTransitions/README.md

 # Screen transitions

 Transitions are triggered by either button presses (e.g. go to media screen) or external events (e.g. door is closed).
-`ScreenTransitions.qml` holds the "state" of the screens: what's visible and what is not.
-Screens use this component to show/hide themselves.
+`ScreenTransitions.qml` holds the "state" of the screens.
+Screens use this component to set their state

 `ScreenTransitions.qml` subscribes to all possible events: navigation requests from different screens and external events, and it updates its state (state of the screens).